+Computer engineering is a degree program in the College of Engineering.
 The Computer Engineering program provides a background in three broad areas: computer hardware, software, and hardware-software integration.
 Fundamental topics included in the program are embedded systems, computer architecture, digital systems, software engineering, computer networks, and operating systems.
 In addition, the program includes core subjects that are common to all engineering disciplines and basic university studies in humanities and social science.
-The Bachelor of Science degree in Computer Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science degree in Computer Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

-Computer Architecture/Digital VLSI -- VLSI Designers and Computer Architects design computer system hardware, including how the CPU communicates with various types of memory, and high-performance multi-processor systems.
-VLSI Design focuses on the lower levels of abstraction: transistor-level and physical-level design; whereas Computer Architecture focuses on the higher levels of abstraction: architecture and gate-level design.
+Computer Architecture/Digital VLSI – VLSI designers and computer architects design computer system hardware, including how the CPU communicates with various types of memory and high-performance multi-processor systems.
+VLSI design focusses on the lower levels of abstraction: transistor-level and physical-level design; whereas computer architecture focuses on the higher levels of abstraction: architecture and gate-level designs.

-Cyber Physical Systems deal with the interaction of computing elements monitoring/controlling physical entities, often in a large network.
+Cyber Physical Systems – deals with the interaction of computing elements monitoring/controlling physical entities, often in a large network.

-Embedded Systems deal with the design of a dedicated computer system to perform a specific task, often requiring real-time constraints.
+Embedded Systems – deals with the design of a dedicated computer system to perform a specific task, often requiring real-time constraints.
 An example is a smartphone.

 Please note this is a sample plan of study and not an official curriculum.
 Actual student schedules for each semester will vary depending on start year, education goals, applicable transfer credit, and course availability.
 Students are encouraged to work with their academic advisor on a regular basis to review degree progress and customize an individual plan of study.